Stapeley Grange Cattery

 Alongside the Cattery is Stapeley Grange Wildlife Centre, one of four RSPCA wildlife centres based in England that rehabilitates sick, injured and orphaned wildlife brought to us by RSPCA inspectors or members of the public.
 The Centre's remit is to return wildlife casualties back to the wild when ready.

-Why not check out our Spring 2022 newsletter, which can be downloaded as a PDF.
+Why not check out our autumn 2023 newsletter, which can be downloaded as a PDF.

 The Cattery are also looking for volunteers who have experience with hand raising kittens from an early age